Design Customization

 custom_logo | A URL for your brand's logo, displayed on the welcome screen and in the header.
 Must be a direct HTTPS URL. |

-Method 2: Using Custom CSS for Advanced Customization
+Method 2: Advanced Customization via CSS

 }